trustgraph-ai/trustgraph/README.md

 ## Quickstart

+There's no need to clone this repo, unless you want to build from source.
+TrustGraph is a fully containerized app that deploys as a set of Docker containers.
+To configure TrustGraph on the command line:

 ```
 npx @trustgraph/config
 ```

-TrustGraph downloads as Docker containers and can be run locally with Docker, Podman, or Minikube.
-The config tool will generate:
+The config process will generate app config that can be run locally with Docker, Podman, or Minikube.
+The process will output:
-- `deploy.zip` with either a `docker-compose.yaml` file for a Docker/Podman deploy or `resources.yaml` for Kubernetes
+- `deploy.zip` with either a `docker-compose.yaml` file for a Docker/Podman or `resources.yaml` for Kubernetes
 - Deployment instructions as `INSTALLATION.md`

 <p align="center">